lachfoy/2dgameABANDONED/README.md

 # 2dgame

-~~Small and simple~~ 2D game that uses SDL2 for rendering.
-Mainly working on this for fun while I have plenty of spare time :).
+This is a ~~simple~~ 2D game project that uses SDL2 for rendering.
+I don't have any huge goals or ambitions for this project - I am mainly working on this for fun and to improve my software design a C++ skills while I have spare time :).

 ## Task List
-[todo.md](todo.md)
+General, slightly out of date todo list [todo.md](todo.md)

 ## Inheritance Diagram

 Inheritance diagram generated from [inheritance.gv](inheritance.gv) using Graphviz.
+I've used this to keep track of long OOP chains.

 ![inheritance.gv.png](inheritance.gv.png)